 Here in Jefferson County, the Local Investing Opportunities Network (LION) helps businesses connect with individuals willing to loan money, with loan terms to be agreed upon by both parties.
 These terms can sometimes be very favorable -- especially if the lender is a loyal customer of yours!
 LION has established a fast-track process for COVID-19 Recovery Loans.

-Your business might be better off using a tax credit instead of pursuing a loan.
+Your business might be better off using a tax credit instead of pursuing a loan, especially if it has a large number of lower-wage employees.
 See this FAQ about the new Employee Retention Credit, a payroll tax credit.